wilsonmar/oss-perf/README.md

 than Selenium scripts because they do not maintain a copy of the DOM of each user.

-There are different types of performance testing:
+There are different types of performance testing to measure various risks:

-   * Ping tests measure variability in reaching the server
+   * **Ping tests** measure variability in reaching the server
-   * Speed testing involves single users to identify response times from a range of app functionality.
+   * **Speed testing** involves single users to identify response times from a range of app functionality.
+   * **Concurrency testing** identifies the impact of multiple requests for the same resources at the same time.
-   * Load testing stops testing at a targeted load level
+   * **Load testing** stops testing at a targeted load level (for certification).
-   * Stress testing involves increasing users (load) to identify the bottleneck at maximum capacity.
+   * **Stress testing** increases users (load) to identify the **bottleneck** limiting further capacity.
-   * Scalability testing measures how much capacity really improves when additional/less hardware is added/removed.
+   * **Scalability testing** measures how much capacity really improves when additional/less hardware is added/removed.
-   * Endurance testing measures gradual useage of resources (memory, disk space, etc.) over a longer run times.
+   * **Endurance testing** measures gradual useage of resources (memory, disk space, etc.) over a longer run times.
+   * **Baseline testing** establishes a set of metrics for the tests above as the basis for comparison when configurations are changed.

 <a name="CloudEnv"></a>
 **Cloud environment.**